Education: Successful completion of Year 10 or the equivalent level of study or mature aged entry

 Prior Experience : Working in project environments in Australia for at least 1 year.

 Equipment: Laptop computer and access to an internet connection to study in class and/or online.
+Including access to Microsoft office suite of software or equivalent (google / apple).

 Program Outcome